 Once you have made a booking, you will receive a notification by email with information about your event.
 If you have general queries about attending Talks at IMMA please see our Frequently Asked Questions page below.

 The collections of many private and public art institutions contain a growing number of contemporary artworks that involve or combine live performance, technology, and an ephemeral or variable materiality.
 Many new theories and practical approaches to conservation have been developed over the last twenty years to accommodate these works.
-From the context of working as a time-based media art conservator with the IMMA Collection, Brian Castriota’s audio essay Object Trouble: Constructing and Performing Artwork Identity in the Museum invites us to consider how the identities of contemporary artworks are continually constructed and reified within the museum.
+From the context of working as a time-based media art conservator with the IMMA Collection, Brian Castriota’s podcast essay Object Trouble: Constructing and Performing Artwork Identity in the Museum invites us to consider how the identities of contemporary artworks are continually constructed and reified within the museum.
 Sharing his valuable perspective Dr Castriota explains,

 “I propose that some contemporary artworks—previously characterised in conservation discourse as complex or “unruly” actors in the museum sphere—might be better understood as entities that queer not only normative notions of artwork identity and essence, but also entrenched museum conventions, policies, and practices.”

 In this talk Dr Castriota takes a critical look at the presuppositions latent in certain models employed in time-based media art conservation that frame an artwork’s identity as the object of conservation.
 Artworks that combine a complex and ever-changing ecosystem of materials and technologies may undergo versioning, migration, and partial or total re-fabrication over relatively short timespans.
 With many artists remaining actively involved in these changes, Castriota argues that “notions of the finished work or a persisting, singular identity are often challenged by the ongoing transformation of these works.”
 These ideas are explored in part through a time-based media artwork in IMMA’s collection: Alanna O’Kelly’s Sanctuary/Wastelands.